aatmapatel/Dino-Edu/README.md

-# dino edu: A Childrens Colour book
+# Dino Edu: A Childrens Colour book

 ###Project: submission for the Hack For Africa: A Microsoft Challenge 2020 Hackathon